dmacri/Qt-VTK-viewer/examples/custom_model_plugin/README.md

 # Custom Model Plugin Example

-This directory contains a complete plugin example for **Qt-VTK-viewer** that adds a custom model **without recompiling the main application**.
+This directory contains a complete plugin example for **OOpenCal-Viewer** that adds a custom model **without recompiling the main application**.

 ---